Skip to content

 Determine how the compensation plan works, initially and at different points in time.
 It is perfectly reasonable for a physician to ask how much he or she will be paid in the first year and in subsequent years.
 For example, if the first one or two years’ salaries are fixed, and compensation then moves to a productivity basis, ask for details on how the transition is handled and how other physicians have fared in year two or three.
 The bottom line, Merritt Hawkins EVP Mark Smith says, is that “if physicians can’t determine how much they will earn while they’re brushing their teeth, the (plan) is too complex.”

 What is the income distribution methodology for partners or stockholders?
-Even if the position will be straight salary initially, physicians should inquire about how income is distributed among the group’s partners, and which factors, if any, affect the proportional distribution among individual physicians.
+Even if the position will be a straight salary initially, physicians should inquire about how income is distributed among the group’s partners and which factors, if any, affect the proportional distribution among individual physicians.

 For the complete article, “Physician Compensation Models: The Basics, the Pros, and the Cons,”